Wizards beat Cavaliers 120-105, clinch East play-in spot

 Washington clinched a spot in the NBA’s new play-in tournament for the playoffs involving the Nos.
 7-10 seeds in each conference.
 On Friday night, the league announced that both Eastern Conference play-in games will be played next Tuesday with the No. 7 seed hosting No. 8 in Game 1 and the No. 9 seed hosting No. 10 in Game 2.
 The loser of the first game will host the winner of the second game on May 20.

-Washington improved to 33-38 after snapping a two-game losing streak and is within a half-game of Indiana and Charlotte, both at 33-37.
-Washington can still finish anywhere between seeds 8 and 10.
+Washington, currently the No. 10 seed, improved to 33-38 after snapping a two-game losing streak and is within a half-game of Indiana and Charlotte, both at 33-37.
+Washington can still finish anywhere between seed Nos.
+8 and 10.
 Boston has clinched the No. 7 seed.

 Collin Sexton had 26 points and Jarrett Allen had 18 points and 14 rebounds for Cleveland, which has lost seven straight on the road.
 Isaac Okoro had 17 points and Cedi Osman added 16.